Somewhere in the back of our minds, we typically associate humus with good, rich garden soil. However, there is more to it than that.

 Part of the reason that humus is difficult to define is that scientists do not entirely understand what it is.
 It is distinct from organic matter because it has no shape or structure—not even cells.
 However, it is also derived from organic matter, consisting of decomposed plant and/or animal residues.

-There are a number of related gardening terms that humus can be confused with:
+There are a number of related gardening terms that can cause confusion:

 - Organic matter.
 Organic matter is still in a state of decomposition.
 Some of the ingredients that went into it can be identified and separated from the rest.